What is a Dead Coin?

 Q: Can a cryptocurrency that was once dead be revived and regain value?

-A: While it's possible for some cryptocurrencies to revive, it's challenging, and many remain in the "dead" state indefinitely.
+A: While it's possible for some cryptocurrencies to revive, it's challenging, and many remain indefinitely in the "dead" state.

 Q: How can I distinguish between a Dead Coin and a low-cap, relatively unknown cryptocurrency?

-A: Low-cap cryptocurrencies are typically those with limited market capitalization but may still have active development and trading.
-Dead coins, on the other hand, have often been abandoned or lost value significantly.
+A: Low-cap cryptocurrencies typically have limited market capitalization but may still be actively developed and traded.
+Dead coins, on the other hand, have often been abandoned or significantly lost value.

 Q: What are some examples of dead crypto coins?